nemarvin/nemarvin.github.io/DigitalHistoryResources.md

 “This educational resource is a two-part website created for teachers, researchers, students and the general public.
 It exists to assist anyone interested in visualizing the experiences of Africans and their descendants who were enslaved and transported to slave societies around the world.”
 The website “is a digital archive for hundreds of historical images, paintings, lithographs, and photographs illustrating enslaved Africans and their descendants before c.
 1900.

-CANADA AND THE UNITED STATES

 COUNTY TRIAL TRANSCRIPTS OF NEW YORK COUNTY COLLECTION (1883–1927)

 <https://www.lib.jjay.cuny.edu/special-collections/trial-transcripts>

 “The Lloyd Sealy Library’s The Trial Transcripts of the County of New York 1883--1927 collection includes the verbatim typewritten proceedings of 3,326 court cases, held in various courts of New York County, which included Manhattan and The Bronx until 1914 . . .
 These transcripts contain primary material important not only in the study of the interaction between persons accused of crimes and the criminal justice system but in the study of immigration patterns and urban development during this period.”
 A third of the transcripts are now available online as digitized images.

-CARIBBEAN AND LATIN AMERICA

 OPENING THE ARCHIVES